 What were Napoleon’s last words?

-In Napoleon in America, Napoleon Bonaparte lands in New Orleans on May 5, 1821.
-In reality, he died at 5:49 p.m. on that date on St. Helena, an isolated island in the South Atlantic.
+Napoleon Bonaparte died at 5:49 p.m. on May 5, 1821 on St. Helena, an isolated island in the South Atlantic.
 Given the number of people surrounding the fallen Emperor during his final days, there should be a clear record of Napoleon’s last words.
 But, as with most things involving Napoleon, there are several accounts of his dying hours and differences regarding what he actually said.